 - Provide a quiet, warm spot in the house for your cat to convalesce – with food, water and a litter tray (keeping the tray away from the food).

 Re-introduction to other cats at home

-Your cat will have picked up unfamiliar scents while at the clinic.
-This may be more marked if it has stayed overnight or longer.
-These smells may provoke anxiety if you have other cats at home.
-It is best to re-introduce the returning cat gently:
+Your cat will have picked up unfamiliar scents whilst at the clinic.
+This may be more pronounced if there has been an overnight or longer stay.
+These smells may provoke anxiety to any other cats in the home because they smell aversive and/or because they mask the cat’s natural scent thus making identification of the cat difficult.
+It is best to reintroduce the returning cat gently:

 - Make sure you are present to assess the response when the cats are re-introduced.

 - Spray the areas of your home where the cats spend most of their time with the synthetic cat pheromone (scent) Feliway® Classic if this is available.